+42. A final approval hearing will be held on November 16, 2016 at 1:30 p.m., before the undersigned in Courtroom 272, Theodore Levin U.S. Courthouse, 231 W. Lafayette Blvd., Detroit, Michigan, to consider the fairness, reasonableness, and adequacy of the Settlements, and the request for interim attorneys' fees, litigation expenses, and class representative service awards.

+2:13-cv-01502-MOB-MKM Doc # 101 Filed 09/01/16 Pg 15 of 16 Pg ID 3199 expenses, the establishment of a future expense fund, and class representative service awards, shall be filed by October 12, 2016.

-- 40. A final approval hearing will be held on January 23, 2024 at 2:00 p.m., before the undersigned in Courtroom 817, Theodore Levin U.S. Courthouse, 231 W. Lafayette Blvd., Detroit, Michigan, to consider the fairness, reasonableness, and adequacy of the Settlements, and the request for interim attorneys' fees, litigation expenses, and class representative service awards. - 41.
-All papers in support of the request for attorneys' fees and past litigation expenses shall be filed by November 22, 2023. - 42.
-The date of the final approval hearing shall be set forth in the Long Notice, Short Notice, and Settlement Website. - 43.
-Counsel for any of the settling Defendants and Interim Class Counsel for the Dealership Plaintiffs shall promptly furnish each other with copies of any objections to the Settlements that come into their possession. - 44.
-The Court retains jurisdiction for purposes of implementing the Settlements, and reserves the power to enter additional orders to effectuate the fair and orderly administration and consummation of the Settlements as may from time to time be appropriate, and to resolve any and all disputes arising thereunder or in connection therewith. - 45.
-If any provision of this Order conflicts with a provision of any of the preliminary approval orders referenced herein, the provisions of this Order shall govern.
+43. All papers in support of the request for attorneys' fees, past litigation

+44. The date of the final approval hearing shall be set forth in the Postal Notice,

+Email Notice, Publication Notice and Settlement Website.

+45. Counsel for any of the settling Defendants and Interim Class Counsel for the comments to the Settlements that come into their possession.

+Dealership Plaintiffs shall promptly furnish each other with copies of any objections or and reserves the power to enter additional orders to effectuate the fair and orderly administration and consummation of the Settlements as may from time to time be appropriate, and to resolve any and all disputes arising thereunder or in connection therewith.

+46. The Court retains jurisdiction for purposes of implementing the Settlements, preliminary approval orders referenced herein, the provisions of this Order shall govern.

+47. If any provision of this Order conflicts with a provision of any of the s/Marianne O. Battani